huntdatacenter/docs/docs/do-science/faq/external-transfer.md

 ### How do I order an external kista?

-Data space leaders and Data space compliance coordinators can order [external import kistas](/administer-science/service-desk/data-space-orders/#external-import-kista) and [external export kistas](/administer-science/service-desk/data-space-orders/#external-export-kista) in our service desk.
+Data space leaders and Data space compliance administrators can order [external import kistas](/administer-science/service-desk/data-space-orders/#external-import-kista) and [external export kistas](/administer-science/service-desk/data-space-orders/#external-export-kista) in our service desk.

 ### Is there any technical requirements for the external party?